DOG AGILITY COMPETITION OF FLORIDA

 Entry fee checks shall be made payable to DACOF.

 Completed entries shall be submitted on the official DACOF entry form.
 Entries must be signed by either the Organization's President, the individual owner or the individual representing that team, signifying under penalty of disqualification that the information on the entry is correct.
+Signatures from individual Team Handlers affirming the same are also required.

 No entry will be accepted without the number of volunteer worker(s) representing that team(s) as required on the entry form.